 There are two ways to obtain a police report.
 One way will cost you money, the other probably will not.
 To obtain a paid copy of the police report, you need to request a copy from the local law enforcement office that drafted the report.
-Before leaving the scene of the incident, the investigating officer typically will hand you a receipt with the identification number for the police report.
+Before leaving the scene of the crash, the investigating officer typically will hand you a receipt with the identification number for the police report.
 Call the traffic division of the local law enforcement agency that responded to the scene of the car accident, pay the administrative fee (which is usually around $15), and you should have no problem obtaining a copy.

-If you do not have or do not know the identification number for the police report, you can provide the date, time, and location of the car accident along with your name to assist in locating the report.
+If you do not have or do not know the identification number for the police report, you can provide the date, time, and location of the car accident, along with your name, to assist in locating the report.

 Regardless of how you obtain the police report, it may take a few weeks for the investigating officer to complete the report, and for it to become available.

 Sometimes the insurance company and police officer's opinions are different.
 This is why there are times when the police report is in your favor in terms of a fault determination, but the other driver's insurance company still denies your insurance claim.